Gap between quantum theory based on real and complex numbers is arbitrarily large

-{\it{Discussion---}}We have shown that Real Quantum Theory is increasingly bad at reproducing quantum correlations that appear in the star network, as we increase the number of parties, thus answering in the negative one of the foundational problems of the field.
-We have witnessed this increasing separation between the two sets of correlations with a conditional Bell inequality, and we have shown that this separation is robust to small errors in the Bell inequality violations.
+{\it{Discussion.}} We have demonstrated that real quantum theory becomes increasingly inaccurate at reproducing quantum correlations in the star network as the number of parties grows.
+This provides a negative answer to a key foundational question in the field as to whether there is a fundamental bound on the size of the gap between CQT and RQT.
+We have witnessed this increasing separation between the two sets of correlations with a conditional Bell inequality, and we have shown that this separation is robust to small errors in Bell violations.
+We have furthermore performed a detailed numerical analysis in the case $N=3$ to show that the gap is actually much bigger than what can be proven with analytical techniques.
+Such an unbounded gap is known to exist between quantum correlations local correlations which are those that admit local hidden variable models \cite{Mermin,KhotVishnoi2005,Perez_Garc_a_2008,PhysRevA.92.052313} even with a fixed number of parties.
+It is surprising that RQT and CQT also exhibit an unbounded gap, given that they are, as generalized probabilistic theories, way more similar \cite{ying2025}.
+We leave for future work the question of whether this unbounded gap can be realized within a fixed number of parties.

-Until now, all work on the real-complex separation of quantum mechanics focused on increasing the gap while simultaneously making it more experimentally friendly by simplifying the scenarios considered.
-Our work opens for the first time the possibility that bigger networks can be better suited to close the - still open-detection loophole of current experiments since the gap can be made arbitrarily big.
-For this goal, a better study of the robustness would be useful to consider.
-While it is expected that the robustness that we have in our result is much greater than what our analytical bounds are able to show, better numerical techniques are needed in order to improve the actual numbers.
-It would also be interesting to look for a linear Bell inequality that can witness such a big separation.
+Until now, research on the real–complex separation in quantum theory has mainly aimed at increasing the magnitude of the gap magnitude while simultaneously simplifying the scenarios considered from the experimental point of view.
+Our work suggests that larger networks can be better suited to close the still-open detection loophole of current experiments, as they allow the gap size to become arbitrarily large.
+To this end, a more detailed study of the experimental feasibility of our result would be necessary.

+Let us also remark that enforcing the independence of sources in an experimental setting is indeed challenging.
+This is primarily because past events or common causes may induce correlations between the sources that cannot be fully accounted for.
+However, this loophole is similar to the free-will loophole in the standard Bell setting.
+In a recent work, \cite{PRL121211} the gap was shown to persist when only some partial independence among sources is present, however, one can not completely drop the assumption on independence.
+Nevertheless, we maintain that genuinely independent sources do exist in nature.
+Without them, the very foundations of physics as we understand them, would be undermined.
+It would also be interesting to identify a standard linear Bell inequality capable of witnessing such a large separation.